chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 summary: Learn more about Christopher Kirk-Nielsen
 permalink: /about/
 facts:
-    - 💜 Appreciates you reading through these facts.
     - 👀 Kinda knows the Cyrillic alphabet enough to read — but not understand — sentences.
     - 🕰 Favourite movie is likely Back to the Future, despite some… problematic things.
     - ☕️ Used to drink lots of tea, but now it's coffee!